Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Test description**

-This test aims to verify that the `Dasharo Tools Suite` option in `Dasharo Network Boot Menu` allows booting into DTS.
+This test aims to verify that the `Dasharo Tools Suite` option in `Dasharo Network Boot Menu` allows booting into DTS over HTTPS.

 **Test configuration data**